geckoflume/FoodIST-Server/README.md

 ## Specifications

-FoodIST server module, providing a REST API, based on Eclipse Vert.x v3.9.
+FoodIST server module, providing a REST API HTTPS server, based on Eclipse Vert.x v3.9.
-Meant to be used with the FoodIST android application, to provide ability to crowdsource cafeteria menus and queue wait times.
+Meant to be used with the FoodIST android application, it provides ability to crowdsource cafeteria menus and queue wait times.

 ## Prerequisites